 "It’s easy to give them a few dollars, but taking the time to treat employees to a meal involves effort and planning," Eisenberger said.

 Tom Becker, chair and professor in the University of Delaware's Department of Business Administration, notes it is important for supervisors to know each staff member's needs and values in order to select a recognition or reward that employees will welcome.

-"For some, it might be money, and for others, a simple and sincere verbal acknowledgement of a job well done," Becker said, adding that nonmonetary recognition can be just as effective as a cash bonus.
+"For some,of a job well done," Becker said, adding that nonmonetary recognition can be just as effective as a cash bonus.

 She suggested utilizing a variety of creative options, including providing free onsite car washes to employees for the day or free onsite gift-wrapping.

 "The trick is finding something that can be maintained — even in lean years — but still has value to employees," Merriman said.
 "Of course, most employees would most value some extra paid time off during the holiday season if possible."

 Eisenberger stressed that it is important for employees to feel appreciated all year, not just during the holiday season.
 "If people aren’t supported and cared about the rest of the year and then a show of that is made just around holiday time, it isn’t taken very seriously," he said.
 "It needs to be part of a pattern of indicating that employees are valued and cared about."

 Robert T. Brill, an associate professor of psychology at Moravian College, agreed that a one-time reward around the holidays won't do much for improving company performance.

 "It will go a long way toward morale and the worker's sense of commitment and gratitude to the employer, but changing performance usually will require a more ongoing, systematic approach to performance feedback and management," Brill said.

 The Society for Industrial and Organizational Psychology is an international group of nearly 8,000 industrial-organizational psychologists who study and apply scientific principles concerning workplace productivity, motivation, leadership and engagement.